shreyass-prem/CS166FinalProject/README.md

 # Modern HoneyNet (MHN) Adapted Installation
 Ubuntu 20.04 compatible. <br>
-This repo has been originally forked from https://github.com/pwnlandia/mhn, which does NOT support Ubuntu 20.04. <be>
+This repo has been originally forked from https://github.com/pwnlandia/mhn, which does NOT support Ubuntu 20.04. <br>
 There was an incompatibility with an outdated version of python2.
-This adaptation modifies the installation files to be compatible with python3.
+This adaptation modifies the installation files to be compatible with python3. <be>

 Step 1: Install MHN <br>
 ```